-- View the spring/summer 2013 newsletter in PDF format
+- View the winter 2016 newsletter in PDF format

 Highlights of the program include:

-- Approximately 250 senior adults participate in Seniors Serving Schools and the Rotary Reader program.
+- More than 200 senior adults participate in Seniors Serving Schools and the Rotary Reader program.

 - A pen pal program called Script Pals pairs senior volunteers with elementary students.

 - Jean Yust, a senior volunteer in the library at Rolling Ridge Elementary School, was named a volunteer of the year by the Northeast Kansas Library System in 2015.

 - Dick Hitt, a senior volunteer, was named "Senior Volunteer of the Year for 2002" by the Volunteer Center of Johnson County.

 - The Confidence in Kansas Public Education Task Force presented the group with a Certificate of Merit in the Friends of Education Awards for 2001.

 - The Rotary Readers program received a Daily Point of Light award from the Points of Light Foundation, Volunteer Center National Network, Knights of Columbus and the Corporation for National Service.

 - The Seniors Serving Schools program received the 1999 Olathe Community Pride Award from the City of Olathe.
 The award recognizes individuals, businesses and organizations that enhance the image of Olathe.